silnrsi/pysilfont/docs/scripts.md

 _([Standard options](docs.md#standard-command-line-options) also apply)_

-Add public.postscriptname to glif lib based on a csv file,  format "glyphname,postscriptname"
+Add public.postscriptName to glif lib based on a csv file, in one of two formats:
+- simple csv in form glyphname,postscriptname
+- csv file with headers where first column contains glyph names and ps_name column contains the postscript names

 ---
 ####  psfsetunicodes